Jadens-arc/jadens-arc.github.io/content/posts/reverse-proxy.md

 ## PHP-FPM

 Expanding on that last statement.
-Express is cool because its server typically responds in a plain text over an HTTP connection.
+Express is cool because its server typically responds in plain text over an HTTP connection.
 The PHP-FPM is a little different.
 It's still a runtime for PHP that has an internal server.
 However, unlike Express, which uses HTTP, it uses a protocol called FastCGI, a high-speed protocol to allow web servers to communicate with applications.
 In addition to providing a bridge between the external port 443(HTTPS) and the internal port 9000(FastCGI), Apache also plays a role in converting a FastCGI response to a regular HTTP response.
 Here's an example of an Apache config that can do so.

 > Node: In this example, there's an `index.php` file in the document root.